pcarbo/lbfgsb-matlab/README.md

 **Simple compilation procedure.** (Thanks to Stefan Harmeling.)
-You might be able to build and compile the MEX File from source code simply by calling MATLAB's mex program with the C++ and Fortran source files as inputs like so:
+You might be able to build and compile the MEX File from source code simply by calling MATLAB's mex program with the C++ and Fortran source files as inputs, like so:

     mex -output lbfgsb *.cpp solver.f

-If that doesn't work (e.g. you get linking errors or it makes MATLAB crash when you try to call it) then you may have to follow the more complicated installation instructions below.
+If that doesn't work (e.g. you get linking errors, or it makes MATLAB crash when you try to call it), then you may have to follow the more complicated installation instructions below.

 **Modify the Makefile.** You are almost ready to build the MEX